FinleyFraser/British-Columbia-Provincial-Court/Election Documentation/Electoral Guidelines/RULES OF ELECTIONS.md

 4. No Harassement shall occur between campaigns and within them.
 All campaigners are to be respectful to one another.
 5. NO Violating sections of the constitution act of 2024
 6. NO Violating statutory law
-7. Must not have any indictable offense
+7. Must not have any indictable offenses on their record (including indictable criminal convictions)

    Breaking any of these results in 1-2 strikes.